keyvanakbary/greensync/README.md

 # Greensync

 Tool for syncing [Greenhouse Harvest API](https://developers.greenhouse.io/harvest.html) and a MySQL database of your choice.
-It pulls new data every 15 minutes.
+It pulls new data every 15 minutes by default.

 ## Motivation